 Anticipated future changes to the operation of the unit (including any proposed farm diversification schemes), estimated time scales for future changes and the potential need for a new dwelling as a result of these planned changes.

 Submitting an agricultural appraisal

-The appraisal should be submitted together with the planning application, associated plans and relevant reports, the current planning fee and a separate fee of £544.40 (including vat).
-This additional fee is to cover our costs to appoint an independent professional to assess the functional and essential need for the dwelling(s) in relation to agricultural, forestry or rural business.
+The appraisal should be submitted together with the planning application, associated plans and relevant reports, the fee is available upon application on a case by case basis.
+This additional fee is to cover our costs to appoint an independent professional to assess the functional and essential need for the dwelling(s) in relation to agriculture, forestry or rural business.